Networks and Terrorism CASOS Projects

 BioWar

 A project to develop a a cityscale multi-agent network model of weaponized chemical and biological attacks at the city level.
 Current system enables evaluation of syndromic surveillance approaches for early detection and estimation of change in death rate for difverse types of attacks on 5 major US cities.
 In BioWar, 62 diseases, including multiple weaponized diseases such as Anthrax and Smallpox have been modeled.
 (Kathleen M. Carley, PI).
-This work supports a Ph.D. project on large scale simulation and automated validation - Alex Yahja (chair Kathleen Carley).
+This work supports a Ph.D. project on large scale simulation and automated validation by Alex Yahja. (chair Kathleen M. Carley).

 CORES